How to play Spotify on Twitch?

 What can happen if you play copyrighted music?

 As mentioned earlier, Twitch has a three-strike policy for DMCA takedowns.
-Your first offense results in a 24-hour ban, your second strike causes a 24-hour to seven-day ban, and your third means an indefinite or permanent ban on Twitch.
+Your first offense results in a 24-hour ban, your second strike causes a 24-hour to seven-day ban, and your third may result in an indefinite or permanent ban on Twitch.
 It’s worth noting that DMCA bans are never truly removed from your record.

 With the built-in Spotify web player, Pazu Spotify Converter can work at up to 10X faster speed when downloading music from Spotify.
-What’s more, there is no loss in the quality of the audio during the conversion process.
-After conversion, it can retain ID3 tags such as Artist Name, Title, Track Number, Artist, Date, Disc Number, and other metadata information in output audio.
-Follow below steps to download Spotify music without Premium on computer and play them on Twitch.
+What’s more, there is no loss of audio quality during the conversion process.
+After conversion, it can retain ID3 tags such as Artist Name, Title, Track Number, Artist, Date, Disc Number, and other metadata information in the output audio.
+Follow the steps below to download Spotify music without Premium on a computer and play it anywhere.

 1. Run Pazu Spotify Converter